maemo-leste/maemo-leste.github.io/content/maemo-leste-may-2018-update.rst

 Networking
 ~~~~~~~~~~

-This release was focussed on connectivity.
+This month was focussed on connectivity.
 A lot of progress has been made in
 this area.
 Internet Connectivity Daemon (`icd`) is now quite functional and
 works together nicely with the new `libicd-network-wpasupplicant` plugin which
 adds wireless connectivity using `wpa_supplicant` as a backend.
 The `connui`
 (which provide network settings and network UI) packages are also mostly ready,
 which means that we have a network daemon with wireless plugin, and working UI.

-At this point, open wireless networks, WEP networks, WPA and RSN (WPA2 PSK and
+At this point, open wireless networks, WEP networks, WPA and RSN (WPA2) PSK and
 EAP networks should work.
 Not all EAP protocols are implemented yet, but it's
 enough to be able to connect to well known networks like `eduroam` or
 `spacenet`: